 You may have recently bought a 3d printer and started obtaining some results after iterating and tweaking some settings.
 You already solved layer adhesion, filament temperature, and other basic aspects and now you are doubling down on printer quality.
 Congratulations!
 Let’s move on to the next problem on your journey towards becoming a printing legend: How can jerk or ghosting in 3D printing be solved?

-Ghosting can be solved by reducing printing speed, regulating jerk, and acceleration.
-Most ghosting problems will disappear by setting speed ad 60mm/s, acceleration at 1500mm/s2^2, and jerk to 10mm/s.
-Depending on whether you own a budget printer or a high-quality state-of-the-art hobbyist model, you may have to increase or decrease those values.
+Ghosting can be solved by reducing printing speed, regulating jerk, and acceleration, with the ideal settings being: speed 60mm/s, acceleration 1500mm/s2, and jerk 10mm/s.
+Depending on what printer you own, you may have to increase or decrease those values.
 If ghosting still occurs, consider adding dampeners to the machine and check for loose belts that need to be tightened.

 - What is Ghosting, Jerking, or Ringing?

 - How to Detect Ghosting in your 3D prints

 - What causes ghosting in 3D prints?